raselmeya94/retrieval-augmented-qa-bangla/README.md

 ### Why Mistral OCR?

-Initially, we attempted using traditional PDF-to-text libraries like `pdfplumber`, `PyMuPDF`, and `ocrmypdf`, but they failed to extract clean Bangla text due to font rendering issues.
-Image-based OCR (PDF to image → image to text) was also attempted but didn’t yield satisfactory results.
+Initially, I attempted using traditional PDF-to-text libraries like `pdfplumber`, `PyMuPDF`, and `ocrmypdf`, but they failed to extract clean Bangla text due to font rendering issues.
+Image-based OCR (PDF to image → image to text) was also attempted, but didn’t yield satisfactory results.

 #### ❌ PDF Text Extraction Example: